ViktorGox/ProjectClientOnBoardGitProject/Documents/Technical Document.md

 ### Test case page
 The third wireframe is the page which you see when you click on an issue.

 ![](assets/TestCaseMoreInfoWireFrame.drawio.png)

 This page contains quite a few things.
 On the top left it will say the test case name.
 Below that will be a place where each step, that needs to be done to execute the test.
 There can be multiple steps, if there are more than the screen can contain, it will turn into a scrollable screen.
-To add a new step, click on the add step button.
+To edit the test case press the edit button.
 The steps contain information about what needs to be done, the weight and whether they are completed or not.
 When a step is pressed, more information about it will appear below the steps.
 There is also a field where the tester can enter information about their tests if they decide they need to.

 On the right side you can see the assigned person and the due date.

 ### List of All Test Cases
 The fourth wireframe is the page that shows the list of test cases

 ![](assets/ListOfAllTestCases.drawio.png)

 This page contains a few things.
 On the top middle the test cases can be filtered by open, close and all.
 Next to filters a new test case can be created.